EMMAN: 2006

 During 2006 the backbone was completely overhauled in readiness for the upgrade from SuperJanet 4 to SuperJanet 5.
 An optical network layer was introduced directly over the fibre links between node sites to provide massive scalability in bandwidth across the backbone.
 This network utilises Dense Wavelength Division Multiplexing (DWDM) with 10 Gbit/s per wavelength.
 The equipment also has the ability to structure each wavelength into separate multiple 1 Gbit/s channels for the routers that run the production IP network as well as having the capability to provide dedicated point to point links at speeds up to 10 Gbit/s either within EMMAN or for linking to the outside world via the Janet Lightpath service.
 Two new core nodes were created at the Nottingham Trent University secondary datacentre and the University of Nottingham primary datacentre and the EMMAN topology re-engineered into a dual star format.
 Each core node has a separate connection into the Janet network and each edge node has dual connections into the core to provide a fully resilient service.

 2007

 A direct commercial link to the Internet was commissioned to provide Internet access for EMMAN connected customers’ activities that are not eligible for use over the Janet network.
 Additional public sector organisations connected to Janet via EMMAN.

 2008

 All of the FE college uplinks into EMMAN were upgraded to 100 Mbit/s.

 2009

 EMMAN Shared Information Security Services (ESISS) launched in conjunction with HEFCE to provide effective and efficient specialist information security services to UK HE and related sectors.

 2012

 August - All distribution nodes based at University sites changed to comprise two geographically separate linked nodes, each with a diverse fibre feed.
-All backbone feeds now via 10Gbit/s Ethernet IP services running over OTU2 / OTU2e / OUT1e lightpaths.
+All backbone feeds now via 10 Gbit/s Ethernet IP services running over OTU2 / OTU2e / OUT1e lightpaths.

 2013

-February - All University connections now running at 2 x 10Gbit/s.
+February - All University connections now running at 2 x 10 Gbit/s.

 October - Commercial traffic no longer carried.